Kraig Grady: Biography

 Despite the fact that the size of his instruments make touring difficult, his work has been presented at Ballhaus Naunyn Berlin (Germany), the Chateau de la Napoule (France), the Norton Simon Museum of Art, the UCLA Armand Hammer Museum, the Pacific Asia Museum, California Institute of the Arts, Pomona College, Pierce College, Villa Aurora Foundation for European American Relations, the Schindler House, Beyond Baroque, the Brand Library, New Langton Arts, as well as numerous live performances on radio KPFK, KCRW, and KXLU.
 His work was also presented as part of the Los Angeles Philharmonic’s American Music Weekend as well as New Music America 1985.
 He has been nominated four times for the LA Weekly Music Awards best uncategorizable artist and was chosen by Buzz Magazine as one of the "100 coolest people in Los Angeles".

 The Quiet Erow made its Australian premiere on 9 October 2009 at the Helensburgh Bushland Chapel, starring Kraig Grady (director), his wife Terumi Narushima, Seth Harris, Mark Kennedy, Friederike Krishnabhakdi-Vasilakis and Hamish Lane.

 Grady's shadow play The Brook of No Return made its debut in November 2018, in Wollongong and Sydney.
 It returned to Wollongong in September 2019. " Nature on the Loose" was presented at the Wollongong art Gallery in August of 2022.
-The cast consisted of Grady (also as director), Jess Boyle, Hayley Carrick, Joshua Mills, Jariss Shead, and Jiahong Zhao.
+The cast consisted of Grady (also as director), Jess Boyle, Hayley Carrick,Terumi Narushima Joshua Mills, Jariss Shead, and Jiahong Zhao.